collerek/ormar/docs/queries/select-columns.md

 ```

 !!!note
-    All methods that do not return the rows explicitly returns a QueySet instance so
+    All methods that do not return the rows explicitly returns a QuerySet instance so
     you can chain them together

     So operations like `filter()`, `select_related()`, `limit()` and `offset()` etc. can be chained.